-- Sedimentation: Silt and sediment from large-scale erosion has smothered and killed many bottomland hardwood trees and has filled in and destroyed wetlands in the Woods.
+- Sedimentation: Silt and sediment from large-scale erosion have smothered and killed many bottomland hardwood trees and have filled in and destroyed wetlands in the Woods.

 - Pollutants: Urban stormwater runoff picks up and flushes trash, chemicals, sediment, and bacteria into the Woods that is harmful to its health, ecology, and pristine beauty.

 - Impeding Management: Woods areas eroded from stormwater runoff are so fragile that invasive species cannot be mitigated in these areas until the damage ceases and healing can begin.

 McCormick Taylor prepared a Stormwater Implementation Plan that identified over 20 potential capital improvement projects that could be installed to reduce the destructive runoff into the Sand River.
 The implementation plan evaluated and ranked these sites, separating the proposed stormwater best management practices into four “design packages.”
 These design packages contained stormwater facilities located throughout the watershed and when completed would obtain the approximate 58 acre-feet of stormwater storage needed to implement stormwater volume control of the 10-year storm event.